HassaanMehboob/Blog_App/README.md

 - Then go the default URL: "http://127.0.0.1:8000/"
 - Here you will see a Login and Signup Options.
 - Signup for the new User and then try logging in.

+# Authentication
+- I have used the basic authenication provided by the django.
+However we can also implement the other authentication mechanisms (tokens).

+# Pagination
+- Pagination is done by using the default pagination provided by the generics.